 If you been diagnosed with an asbestos related illness, you are likely to have rights to obtain compensation.

 Compensable Asbestos Related Conditions

 There are a number of health conditions that can be caused by exposure to asbestos.
 The most common conditions are:

 Mesothelioma is an aggressive cancer affecting the lining of the lung or stomach.
 Sadly, it is a terminal condition.
 There is a strong causal link between asbestos exposure and the development of mesothelioma and the majority of people who are diagnosed with mesothelioma will have rights to compensation.

 Lung cancer may be attributable to asbestos exposure, although there are also other significant causes of lung cancer, including, most notably, smoking.
 If a moderate to heavy exposure to asbestos can be established, or if a lung cancer sufferer also has asbestosis, it may be possible to claim compensation for lung cancer.

 Asbestosis is scarring of the lungs caused by the inhalation of asbestos fibres.
-It is generally a slowly progressive, irreversible disease restricts the lungs capacity to expand and makes breathing difficult.
+It is generally a slowly progressive, irreversible disease that restricts the lungs capacity to expand and makes breathing difficult.
 Asbestosis may develop after moderate and sustained exposure to asbestos.
-The severity of asbestosis can vary from mild to severe and symptoms may include difficulty breathing, wheezing, cough and chest pain and tightness.
+The severity of asbestosis can vary from mild to severe and symptoms may include difficulty breathing, wheezing, cough, chest pain and tightness.

 Asbestos Related Pleural Disease